beneyes/Mod-Listener/README.md

 Launch PWM receiver patch from the Wav-Seq repository

 Build the model

-To build the learning model use example wav files or the built in examples

-Use this example video to see a demo of filling the data set classifying and lavbelling data : https://learn.flucoma.org/learn/classification-neural-network/
+Use this example video to see a demo of filling the data set classifying and labelling data : https://learn.flucoma.org/learn/classification-neural-network/ Create new labels for each sound classification
 Play sounds back and see if the classification is working - the names should change depending on what sound is playing.

-Once it is working control the modpianosequencer.maxpat to create music from the different tags.
+Once it is working control the modpianosequencer.maxpat to control Wav-Seq from the different tags.
 Each of the 5 tags can be linked to a preset number in the sequencer patch.
 This will result in different midi notes and timbre changing according to the audio being sent to the modlisteningproject.maxpat